-- A notarized copy of photo identification, such as a driver’s license or passport, which sets out your full name.
+A notarized copy of photo identification, such as a driver’s license or passport, which sets out your full name.

-- Original transcripts with final grades from all post-secondary institutions attended sent directly to the Law Society from the educational institution or from the National Committee of Accreditation.
-A web transcript may be provided pending receipt of your transcript.
+    - Original transcripts showing all degrees granted and final grades received from all post-secondary institutions attended sent directly to the Law Society from the educational institution or from the National Committee of Accreditation.
+A web transcript with final grades may be provided pending receipt of your official transcript.

     - For internationally trained applicants, a Certificate of Qualification from the National Committee on Accreditation.

     - A national finger-print based Criminal Record Check.
 This is to be sent directly to the Law Society from the RCMP Real Time Identification Service.
 To have your record check sent directly to the Law Society you must submit a third party letter of authorization.
 Refer to the CCRTIS website for information regarding electronic fingerprinting services.

     - Certificate of Standing provided directly to the Law Society from each jurisdiction where you have practised (applicants who have practised law in any other jurisdiction).

     - A Certificate of Good Character